JulianKemmerer/PipelineC/docs/pypeline_TESTS.md

 reads/writes, initialization, reset and convergence.
-Its subprocess gate tests forbid importing the pipeline model in untagged `--comb` CLI builds and also forbid the elaborator in direct native runs, covering arithmetic, registers, AUTOPIPELINE and AUTOFSM.
+Its subprocess gate tests forbid importing the pipeline model in untagged `--comb` CLI builds and also forbid the elaborator in direct native runs, covering arithmetic, registers, AUTO_PIPELINE and AUTO_FSM.
 Unrelated roots, zero-cycle declarations and direct calls to tagged bodies also forbid model preparation.
 Alternating live roots check that shared helper models retain separate state.
 Explicit placement tests reject cuts both at and inside a fixed boundary.